Hall of Fame Inductees Prior to 2009

 • Maj.
 Joseph B. Anderson (1961).
 Business executive; retired as a Major in the U.S. Army with service in Vietnam and now heads a GM Pontiac division.

 • Balfour S. Jeffrey (1924).
-Attorney and utility executive; he was President and later Chairman of the Board of the Kansas Power and Light Co. (dec.)
+Attorney and utility executive; he was President and later Chairman of the Board of the Kansas Power and Light Co. (deceased)

 • E. Newton Vickers (1944).
-Jurist; he served as a judge of the District Court and is a Topeka civic leader. (dec.)
+Jurist; he served as a judge of the District Court and is a Topeka civic leader. (deceased)

 1984

 • Samuel C. Jackson (1947).
-Attorney and civil rights leader; an Assistant Secretary in the Department of Housing and Urban Development in the Nixon Administration. (dec.)
+Attorney and civil rights leader; an Assistant Secretary in the Department of Housing and Urban Development in the Nixon Administration. (deceased)

 1983